Our Patient Promise

 Consent to treatment

 ‘Consent’ is a patient’s agreement for a health professional to provide care.
-You may consent non-verbally, (for example by presenting your arm to have your pulse or blood pressure taken) verbally or in writing.
+You may consent verbally or non-verbally (for example by presenting your arm to have your pulse or blood pressure taken or in writing).

-Further information is available on the Department of Health website - www.dh.gov.uk/en/Publicationsandstatistics/Publications/PublicationsPolicyAndGuidance/DH_103643
+Further information on consent and what you have the right to expect is available on the Department of Health website - www.dh.gov.uk

 You may be asked if you would like to take part in research, a clinical trial or to be examined by a medical student.
-This will be explained to you if this is the case.
 If you agree to take part in a clinical trial you will be asked to sign a consent form which will also be explained to you.
-You have the right to refuse or withdraw from a trial at any time without it affecting your treatment.
+You have the right to refuse or withdraw from a trial at any time, without it affecting your treatment.

 Patient Advice & Liaison (PALS)

-Advise and support patients, their families, and carers
+- Offer advice and support to patients, their families and carers.

 Any information relating to your health is strictly confidential.
 Staff that have access to medical records are obliged to maintain confidentiality.